mikeFore4/band2band/README.md

-# Adaptive AutoEncoders for Class Conditional Image to Image Translation
+# Denormalization Embedded AutoEncoders for Class Conditional Image to Image Translation

 ## Overview
 This repo contains a novel approach to image to image translation, specifically to be applied to the problem of translating images from one band of HLS data to another (for example, near infrared to the cirrus band).
 In this data, there are 14 distinct bands.